 Singles’ Day winners

-Brands that seem to have made bank over the Singles’ Day event include Marks & Spencer, which has a well-established presence on Tmall.com.
-The British retailer saw sales nearly double compared to the same time last year, with strong sales on items such as cashmere jumpers and macs.
+Brands that seem to have cashed in on the Singles’ Day event include Marks & Spencer, which has a well-established presence on Tmall.com.
+The British retailer saw sales nearly double compared to the same time last year, with strong sales on items such as cashmere sweaters and raincoats.
 To achieve this, the retailer needed to get its supply chain geared up many months ahead of time, as well as hire an extra 200 people in China.

 The company also ran a quirky campaign using WeChat and Weibo cartoon stickers by well-known local illustrator Zang Xiaobai.
 Reference to Singles’ Day tend to trend across these platforms well ahead of the event, making it a good place to be campaigning.
 But this is a high-involvement approach, and the small bag maker has had to work hard to make its presence felt during the busy shopping event.

 If your brand is thinking of participating in the Singles’ Day event, it’s worth bearing in mind that it isn’t a one-day event: the run up to the shopping bonanza is also significant.

 With Alibaba trying to take the event beyond discounting, it may evolve into a period for launching new products and inspiring your audience as much as it is about discounting.
 It’s worth keeping an eye on this year’s event to see how successfully this approach is received by China’s audience.